-- Pro is the factor for the probability of interruption which is set or approved in accordance with Article 41(6)(a) of Directive 2009/73/EC and in line with Article 28, and which refers to the type of standard capacity product for interruptible capacity. - The Pro factor is calculated for each, some or all interconnection points per type of standard capacity product for interruptible capacity offered in accordance with Article 16(3) of Regulation
+- Pro is the factor for the probability of interruption which is set or approved in accordance with Article 41(6)(a) of Directive 2009/73/EC and in line with Article 28, and which refers to the type of standard capacity product for interruptible capacity. - The Pro factor is calculated for each, some or all interconnection points per type of standard capacity product for interruptible capacity offered in accordance with Article 16(3) of Regulation (EU) 2017/460.

-(EU) 2017/460.
 The ruling chamber has decided in a first step to calculate the Pro factor separately for each interconnection point using the prescribed formula.
 This approach ensures to the greatest extent possible that the probability of interruption, which can vary from point to point, is specifically reflected in the level of Pro.
 In a second step, the Pro calculated for each point will be standardised per standard capacity product at all entry and all exit points to the same entry-exit system or comparable systems for each gas quality (L-gas and H-gas).
 To do this, the weighted average of the Pro factors calculated per standard capacity product for all interconnection points in the respective entry-exit system is calculated.
-The standardisation of the Pro factor per standard capacity product at all entry and all exit points of the same entry-exit system or comparable systems is based on the fact that within each gas guality the affected entry and exit points are interchangeable for the network user.
+The standardisation of the Pro factor per standard capacity product at all entry and all exit points of the same entry-exit system or comparable systems is based on the fact that within each gas quality the affected entry and exit points are interchangeable for the network user.
 Moreover, Article 21 of Regulation (EU) 2017/460 provides for a standardisation of the tariffs there.
 This standardisation is applied in principle at all interconnection points connecting the same foreign entry-exit system or the same third country with the German market area.
 However, a distinction is made between H-gas and L-gas interconnection points.
-The ruling chamber also considers it appropriate to look at the interconnection points "Zone Kiefersfelden-Pfronten" and "RC Lindau" (previously known as "Voralberg") to Austrian networks separately, in addition to the Austrian balancing zone.
+The ruling chamber also considers it appropriate to look at the interconnection points "Zone Kiefersfelden-Pfronten" and "RC Lindau" (previously known as "Vorarlberg") to Austrian networks separately, in addition to the Austrian balancing zone.
 These interconnection points connect the German market area with physical "network islands" on the Austrian side, so they are not substitutable with the other interconnection points for shippers on the German side.
-Moreover, the interconnection point "Mallnow" (previously known as "YAMAL (TGPS) Pipeline") is also considered separately because, though it is also a cross-border interconnection point between Poland and Germany, the interconnection point on the Polish side is not currently integrated into the "Polish E-gas Balancing Zone" market area.
+In addition, the interconnection points to the market areas E-Gas Transmission System (GCP) (formerly known as "Polish E-Gas Balancing Zone") and Transit Gas Pipeline System (TGPS) (formerly known as "YAMAL (TGPS) Pipeline") are also considered separately because two separate market areas are operated on the Polish side.